hecigo/go-hexaboi/README.md

 # If you want to use cache, please add "_CACHE" to your config key
 REDIS_CACHE_URL="localhost:6379"

+# Use local in-process storage to cache the small subset of popular keys.
+# These data are cleared after each deployment.
+# Default cache 1000 keys for 1 minute
+REDIS_CACHE_TINYFLU_SIZE=1000
+REDIS_CACHE_TINYFLU_DURATION=1m
 ```

 ### Start the application